afifaameer19/ScrollPause/README.md

 Future Enhancements:

 We plan to publish ScrollPause on the real devices and detection of rrls and shorts in real time , request the necessary permissions to enable full pop-up overlays and deeper system integration.
 Additional improvements will include configurable time limits, enhanced UI polish, and broader testing on physical devices to ensure a smoother and more reliable user experience.

+Tech Stack:

+The app is developed using Java in Android Studio.
+It utilizes core Android components such as Activities, Services, Foreground Services, Broadcast Receivers, and Notifications.
+The app leverages the UsageStatsManager API for app usage tracking, SharedPreferences for storing tasks, and Handler/Looper for timed operations.
+All UI layouts are built using XML, ensuring a calm and responsive interface.
+The app targets Android API level 33+ and supports runtime permissions for Android 13 and above.

+Features:

+>Timed scroll monitoring with a notification trigger after a set duration (10–20 seconds for demo purposes)
+>Gentle intervention using a non-stimulating Tic Tac Toe mini-game
+>Task input prompt to encourage mindful planning after gameplay
+>User choice between continuing scrolling or focusing on entered tasks
+>Limited rounds of interaction to prevent over-engagement
+>Friendly reminders promoting task completion and self-reflection
+>Foreground service for continuous monitoring even when the app runs in the background
+>Calm, minimal UI design aligned with reducing digital overstimulation

+deployment:

+The app can be deployed as a standalone APK using Android Studio.
+Since it relies on foreground services and notifications instead of overlay popups, it does not require special system overlay permissions.
+After building the project via Build → Rebuild Project, the APK can be signed and installed on devices running Android API 26+.
+Runtime permissions for notifications and usage access are requested on first launch.
+The app can be distributed via side-loading for demo purposes and is fully compatible with both physical Android devices and emulators.